torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 start.
 Explain why you're emailing them and what you want in the first few sentences.

+You'd be surprised who responds to emails.
+Especially if you're a student.
+There's something charming about a young novitiate reaching out for mentorship.

 # Mailing Lists

 Mailing lists are how a lot of open source projects organize their